maraja/linqpal-assignment/README.md

-# Shipping Service Facade API Layer
+# LinqPal Technical Assignment
-> This shipping service is a facade API layer meant to consolidate shipping quotes from a variety of sources and allow users to confirm a shipment, view their shipment details, and cancel.
+> This project is aimed to develop a frontend, backend, and database suitable for the LinqPal technical assessment as a part of their hiring process.
+Additionally, this code can be used as a boilerplate to start a Node.js/Express.js/React.js web application.

 ## Table of contents
 * [General info](#general-info)